vitessio/website/content/en/docs/17.0/reference/vreplication/vdiff.md

 **optional**

 <div class="cmd">
-When specified [`ANALYZE TABLE`](https://dev.mysql.com/doc/refman/en/analyze-table.html) is run on each table in the target keyspace when initializing the VDiff.
+When specified `ANALYZE TABLE` is run on each table in the target keyspace when initializing the VDiff.
 This helps to ensure that the table statistics are up to date and thus that the progress reporting is as accurate as possible.
 </div>

-{< warning >}
+{{< warning >}}
-`ANALYZE TABLE` takes a table level READ lock on the table while it runs — effectively making the table read-only.
+[`ANALYZE TABLE`](https://dev.mysql.com/doc/refman/en/analyze-table.html) takes a table level READ lock on the table while it runs — effectively making the table read-only.
 While `ANALYZE TABLE` does not typically take very long to run it can still potentially interfere with serving queries from the *target* keyspace.
-{</ warning >}
+{{< /warning >}}

 #### keyspace.workflow
 **mandatory**